Charles Dashwood (Royal Navy officer): French Revolutionary Wars

 After the American Revolutionary War, Dashwood was employed as master's mate on board the sloop HMS Cygnet until he was sent to the 50-gun fourth-rate HMS Bristol.
 He served on the latter until she was put out of commission in 1786.
 After being paid off in 1787, Dashwood joined the packet-service at Falmouth, where he remained for two years.
 Shortly afterwards he was appointed commander of a merchant vessel, cruising between London and Jamaica until the renewal of hostilities against the French Republic in 1793.

 In early March 1794, he was appointed as a junior lieutenant aboard HMS Impregnable, flagship of Rear-Admirals Benjamin Caldwell and Andrew Mitchell.
 He distinguished himself in the Glorious First of June, at which British Admiral Richard Howe attempted to destroy a large French fleet protecting a convoy.
 The convoy escaped the British, but seven French ships were taken and the rest driven back to France.
 Impregnable was heavily engaged in the action and suffered severe damage.
 During the course of the engagement, Dashwood had to lash the fore top-sail yard which had been shot in the slings, to the cap, whereby the ship was enabled to wear in pursuit of the enemy.
 For this action he was promoted, on 20 June 1794, to the rank of full lieutenant.
 Dashwood's next appointments were from 13 August 1796 to late 1798; first on board HMS Defiance and then on board HMS Magnanime frigate of 48 guns.
-On the former he resisted a mutiny, while on the latter he assisted in the capture of the 36-gun French frigate La Décade, on 24 August 1798, off Cape Finisterre.
+On the former he resisted a mutiny, while on the latter he assisted in the capture of the 36-gun French frigate Décade, on 24 August 1798, off Cape Finisterre.

 He was also present at the Battle of Tory Island, where the French squadron under Jean Bompart was defeated off the coast of Ireland.
-During the course of the engagement, Charles Dashwood captured the 74-gun Le Hoche, and later received the sword of the French commodore.
-He was superseded by an officer of HMS Canada, bearing Sir John B. Warren's broad pendant, and was appointed in command of La Coquille, one of the frigates captured that day, which he sailed into Belfast and then to Plymouth.
+During the course of the engagement, Charles Dashwood captured the 74-gun Hoche, and later received the sword of the French commodore.
+He was superseded by an officer of HMS Canada, bearing Sir John B. Warren's broad pendant, and was appointed in command of Coquille, one of the frigates captured that day, which he sailed into Belfast and then to Plymouth.
 She was accidentally burnt on 14 December, and several of her crew, along with three women, perished.
 He continued serving on board Magnagnime and after contributing to the capture of some privateers, on 2 August 1799 he was promoted to the rank of commander, and appointed captain of the 18-gun ship HMS Sylph.